Grey and White Living Room Ideas: Finding Your Perfect Balance

 12. Statement Lighting as Sculpture.

 Sometimes, the most impactful design element isn't a sofa or a rug, but the lighting itself.
-A dramatic light fixture can serve as a sculptural focal point, elevating a simple grey and white living room into something truly memorable.
+A dramatic light fixture can serve as a sculptural focal point, elevating a simple grey and white living room into something memorable.
 It’s about creating an experience, not just illuminating a space.

 • Pro Tip: To achieve this effect, try selecting a fixture that contrasts in material or form with the surrounding furniture.